mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.5/upgrade/upgrade-cli/index.md

 A Konvoy upgrade consists of a few distinct steps.

 - Download the Konvoy binary and extract it in your environment in the same manner as the initial install.
 (Download the specific version of Konvoy by following the steps outlined in the [download](../../download) page.)
-- You must also have access to the `cluster.yaml` file and the SSH keys that were generated during the initial install..
-Update the `cluster.yaml` file with the changes outlined below.
+- You must also have access to the `cluster.yaml` file and the SSH keys that were generated during the initial install.
+Update the `cluster.yaml` file with the changes described below.
 - Run `konvoy up --upgrade` which first upgrades the version of Kubernetes on all of the control-plane nodes.
 The command then upgrades the rest of the nodes, the platform service addons, and installs any additional addons specified in the `cluster.yaml` file.

 ### Upgrading Konvoy from v1.4.x to v1.5.0